asyncapi/community/TSC_MEMBERSHIP.md

 **Step 4: Invitation to become a maintainer**

 After making several contributions to AsyncAPI, maintainers will recognize you.
 You will then receive an invitation to join the TSC.
 Look at this [maintainer invitation example from the website repository](https://github.com/asyncapi/website/pull/890).
+If you feel that you contributed enough to become a maintainer, but maintainers did not recognize it, please open a GitHub issue in a related repository and indicate what you contributed so far and ask what else is needed to become a maintainer.

 **Step 5: Become a TSC member**